tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp-overcloud.rst

    ###############################################################################
    - name: ContrailController
      description: |
-       ContrailController role that has all the Contrail controler services loaded and handles config, control and webui functions
+       ContrailController role that has all the TF controler services loaded and handles config, control and webui functions
      CountDefault: 1
      tags: